landoskape/landau-2022/README.md

 Code accompanying our manuscript published in eLife 2022.

 ## Overview
 This repository contains code for running neuron simulations and generating figures as presented in our eLife 2022 paper.
-The codebase provides tools for neural simulation and analysis, with a focus on [brief description of main research focus].
+The codebase provides tools for neural simulation and analysis, with a focus on studying how the dendritic morphology affects action potential backpropagation and resulting calcium influx.

 ## Installation
 To get started with this codebase: